 A: For this you really have to understand the customer’s use case.

 Let me explain this with an example.
 I worked with an insurance company that created a new online portal to onboard users and sell insurance products.
 In onboarding, they saw that the conversion rate of people going to the platform, starting the registration process and signing up for the service was only ten percent.
+In order to increase their user-base and streamline their funnel, project management with a focus on customer need and customer feedback was necessary.

 We did a deep dive into the onboarding process to see what prospective customers had to do, and what we saw was a lot of verification and validation steps - sending emails to verify email addresses, sending SMSes to verify mobile phone numbers, and even sending letters to a home address to verify where people lived.